-Anisotropic mesh adaptive CFD is an arising important progress for applied numerical CFD.
-Our contribution aims at making more available hybrid RANS/LES calculations for industry, thanks to anisotropic mesh adaptation.
+Anisotropic mesh adaptive CFD brings an important progress for applied numerical CFD.
+No more engineering time is spent for building meshes.
+Numerical results are mostly free of uncertainty concerning approximation errors.
+Our contribution aims at improving hybrid RANS/LES industrial calculations by proposing an anisotropic mesh adaptation.